Dev.Opera - Follow the standards, break the rulesDev.Opera - Follow the standards, break the rules

 In essence, padding-box clips the background image to the padding box while border-box clips the background image to the border.
 Screenshots of background-clip and background-origin show you how it looks if your browser does not support this CSS3 property.

-Note that Gecko and WebKit are still using properties with a vendor prefix: -moz-background-clip and -webkit-background-clip, respectively.
+Note that Gecko still uses their vendor prefix: -moz-background-clip.
 Gecko is also using the old property value without the -box suffix.
 Therefore, instead of padding-box, Gecko uses padding for the same effect.
+These issues have been fixed in the latest nightlies of Firefox but have not yet reached a final release at the time of writing.
+The latest versions of WebKit now support these properties without the prefix.

 background-origin